Newton-76/FESDriversLicenseCheck/Tasks/Design.md

 \- Uses more Battery Power
 \- RFID Functionality is only available on Chrome for Android as an Experimental Feature
-\- Limited Offline functionality
+\- Limited Offline Functionality
-\- Limited access to hardware features
+\- Limited access to Hardware Features
 \- Requires us learning about PWAs, Javascript and HTML rather than using our existing Java experience
 \- PWAs are relatively new, so there is less Information and Created Content available